 - The weight of the pack itself is enough for ultralight hikers to shy away; though ultralight options are beginning to emerge.

 - Suspension packs typically are not designed with the intention of keeping your pack on all day.
 If you are a hiker who likes to go without stopping, many frameless packs cater specifically to that.

 Pros for Frameless Packs:

 - The lightest option and about half the price of suspension frames.

-- The features built into frameless packs are usually all about efficiency; if you don’t want to take off your pack and stop for snacks, map checks, etc. many cottage industry companies have good options.
+- The features built into frameless packs are usually all about efficiency; if you don’t want to have to take off your pack for snacks, map checks, etc. many cottage industry companies have good options.

 - The lack of frame allows more freedom of movement.